JDASoftwareGroup/kartothek/docs/guide/getting_started.rst

     dm.schema.remove_metadata()

-For this guide, two attributes that are noteworthy are ``tables`` and ``partitions``:

-- Each dataset has one or more ``tables``, where each table is a logical collection of data, bound together by a common schema.
+For this guide we want to take a closer look at the ``partitions`` attribute.
-- ``partitions`` are the physical "pieces" of data which together constitute the contents of a dataset.
+``partitions`` are the physical "pieces" of data which together constitute the contents of a dataset.
 Data is written to storage on a per-partition basis.
 See the section on partitioning for further details: :ref:`partitioning_section`.

-The attribute ``table_meta`` can be accessed to see the underlying schema of the dataset.
+The attribute ``schema`` can be accessed to see the underlying schema of the dataset.
 See :ref:`type_system` for more information.

 To store multiple dataframes into a dataset, it is possible to pass a collection of dataframes; the exact format will depend on the I/O backend used.

-Additionally, Kartothek supports several data input formats, it does not need to always be a plain ``pd.DataFrame``.
-See :func:`~kartothek.io_components.metapartition.parse_input_to_metapartition` for
-further details.

-If table names are not specified when passing an iterator of dataframes, Kartothek assumes these dataframes are different chunks of the same table and expects their schemas to be identical.
+Kartothek assumes these dataframes are different chunks of the same table and will therefore be required to have the same schema.
 A ``ValueError`` will be thrown otherwise.
 For example,

 .. ipython:: python